 - exercise (n.)

-- mid-14c., "condition of being in active operation; practice for the sake of training," from Old French exercice (13c.) "exercise, execution of power; physical or spiritual exercise," from Latin exercitium "training, exercise," from exercitare, frequentative of exercere "keep busy, drive on," literally "remove restraint," from ex- "off" (see ex-) + arcere "keep away, prevent, enclose," from PIE *ark- "to hold, contain, guard" (see arcane).
+- mid-14c., "condition of being in active operation; practice for the sake of training," from Old French exercice (13c.) "exercise, execution of power; physical or spiritual exercise," from Latin exercitium "training, exercise" (of soldiers, horsemen, etc.); "play;" in Medieval Latin also of arts, from exercitare, frequentative of exercere "keep busy, keep at work, oversee, engage busily; train, exercise; practice, follow; carry into effect; disturb, disquiet," literally "remove restraint," from ex- "off" (see ex-) + arcere "keep away, prevent, enclose," from PIE *ark- "to hold, contain, guard" (see arcane).

 Original sense may have been driving farm animals to the field to plow.
-Meaning "physical activity" first recorded in English late 14c.; in reference to written schoolwork from early 17c.
+Meaning "physical activity for fitness, etc." first recorded in English late 14c.
+Also from late 14c. as "a carrying out of an action; a doing or practicing; a disciplinary task."
+In reference to written schoolwork from early 17c.
 The ending was abstracted for formations such as dancercise (1967); jazzercise (1977); and boxercise (1985).

 - exercise (v.)

 - late 14c., "to employ, put into active use," from exercise (n.); originally "to make use of;" also in regard to mental and spiritual training; sense of "engage in physical activity" is from 1650s.
+From late 14c. in sense of "train, drill, discipline, educate (someone); develop (a skill) by practice."
 Related: Exercised; exercises; exercising.